There are two types of screening

 1: Screening the title and abstract of search results

-The searches are sensitive it means you will get lots of noise and irrelevant results.
-That’s why we always have to screen the search results based on your eligibility criteria (inclusion and exclusion criteria).
+The searches are sensitive, which means you will get lots of noise and irrelevant results.
+That’s why we always have to screen search results against your eligibility criteria (inclusion and exclusion criteria).

 If you are using a reference management program such as EndNote, Mendeley, Zotero, CITAVI, etc., then you could create three folders or groups: